Electric vehicle (EV) tariffs

 Frequently asked questions

-How do I sign up?
+How do I sign up for this EV tariff?

-Does this tariff work for Economy 7?
+Does this EV tariff work with Economy 7?

 You can change to another one of our tariffs or another energy supplier at any time.
 We won’t charge you any exit fees.